patrickfav/id-mask/README.md

 ### Encryption Schema

 Two slightly different encryption schemes are used to optimize for performance and output size for the specific case.
 For each of these schemes two variation exist for deterministic and randomized encryption.
+As reference here are some [test-vectors](https://github.com/patrickfav/id-mask/wiki/test-vectors).

 #### 8 Byte Encryption Schema